alaedine07/jekyll-theme-chirpy/_posts/2021-07-06-process_loading.md

 ## Overview

-This blog post will explain the steps of loading and executing a process in linux
+This blog post will explain how linux kernel loads a process into memory

 ## What is a process